Micheledebruyn/flask-sqlalchemy-template/README.md

 source venv/bin/activate
 ```

 After this there is a local environment running.
+It should be visible on the command line, in front of the prompt and path it should show `(venv)`

 With this environment ready you can run all the packages to install with the following: